zdravkov/kendo-docs/api/mobile/listview.md

 ### pullParameters `Function`

 A callback function used when the 'pullToRefresh' option is enabled.
-The result of the function will be send as additional parameters to the DataSource's next method.
+The result of the function will be send as additional parameters to the DataSource's `next` method.

 **Notice:** When the listview is in a *virtual mode*, the pull to refresh action **removes** the previously loaded items in the listview (instead of appending new records at the top).
-Previously loaded pages in the datasource are also discarded.
+Previously loaded pages in the DataSource are also discarded.

 #### Example